 Inmate in hot water: Police find escapee soaking in hot tub

-WAVERLY, Ohio (AP) - An escaped inmate is back in custody after being found soaking in a hot tub at an Ohio senior living community, still wearing her yellow jail outfit.
+COLUMBUS, Ohio - An escaped inmate is back in custody after being found soaking in a hot tub at an Ohio senior living community, still wearing her yellow jail outfit.

 The Pike County Sheriff's Office says the 34-year-old woman fled while being booked on drug-possession charges Tuesday.
 She was captured by the sheriff and the local police chief several hours later when a 911 caller reported the woman sitting in the hot tub at a senior community's activity center in Waverly, roughly 60 miles south of Columbus.